jbakse/compform_notes/content/week_1_tile/index.md

 ## Class Format + Homework

 This class focuses on exploration.
 Each class introduces a new topic or tool, usually with an in-class workshop.
-Throughout the week you will be expected to create daily sketches/experiments related to that topic.
-This emphasis on this class will be on personal exploration, learning to learn, and process rather than outcomes.
+Throughout the week you will be expected to create daily sketches/experiments related to that topic. **This emphasis on this class will be on personal exploration, learning to learn, and process rather than outcomes.**

 ![This not That](images/this_not_that.png)

 ## Notes on Daily Sketching
 Your goal each day should be to explore a different aspect of the weekly theme.
-Ideally, you will spend 1 to 2 hours on and idea, resulting in an image or other artifact.
+Ideally, you will spend 1 to 2 hours on an idea, resulting in an image or other artifact.
 Each day you will work on a different idea, possibly informed by something you did early in the week/class.

 > So I have to post something **every single day**?